Wind Advisory issued for Northern Middlesex, Northern New London, Southern Middlesex by NWS - NewsBreak

 Winter Weather Advisory issued for Eastern Columbia, Eastern Dutchess, Eastern Greene by NWS

-Effective: 2022-11-15 21:26:00 EST Expires: 2022-11-16 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-Target Area: Eastern Columbia; Eastern Dutchess; Eastern Greene; Eastern Ulster; Western Columbia; Western Dutchess; Western Greene; Western Ulster WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 AM EST WEDNESDAY * WHAT...Mixed precipitation.
+Effective: 2022-11-16 04:05:00 EST Expires: 2022-11-16 10:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Target Area: Eastern Columbia; Eastern Dutchess; Eastern Greene; Eastern Ulster; Western Columbia; Western Dutchess; Western Greene; Western Ulster WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 10 AM EST THIS MORNING * WHAT...Mixed precipitation.
+Little additional snow and sleet accumulations.
 Total snow accumulations of 1 to 3 inches and ice accumulations of mainly up to one tenth of an inch, with up to two tenths of an inch in the mountains. * WHERE...Northwestern Connecticut, the southern Berkshires, the Mid Hudson Valley, and portions of the eastern Catskills. * WHEN...Through 10 AM EST Wednesday. * IMPACTS...Plan on slippery road conditions.
-The hazardous conditions could impact the Wednesday morning commute. * ADDITIONAL DETAILS...Snow will transition to a wintry mix including freezing rain tonight, before ending as rain Wednesday.
+The hazardous conditions could impact the morning commute. * ADDITIONAL DETAILS...Wintry mix including freezing rain will transition to all rain this morning.

 Comments / 0